 Firms' funding costs have been hovering at low levels.
 With regard to credit supply, firms have continued to see financial institutions' lending attitudes as being on an improving trend.
 Issuing conditions for CP and corporate bonds have continued to be favorable.
 Firms' credit demand has been increasing moderately, mainly for working capital and funds related to mergers and acquisitions.
-Against this backdrop, the year-on-year rate of increase in the amount outstanding of bank lending has been at around 2.5 percent.
+Against this backdrop, the year-on-year rate of increase in the amount outstanding of bank lending has been in the range of 2.0-2.5 percent.
 The year-on-year rate of change in the amount outstanding of CP and corporate bonds has been negative.
 Firms' financial positions have been favorable.
-Meanwhile, the year-on-year rate of growth in the money stock has been at around 3.5 percent.
+Meanwhile, the year-on-year rate of growth in the money stock has been in the range of 3.0-3.5 percent.

 The weighted average of the overnight call rate has been below the 0.1 percent level, and interest rates on term instruments have been more or less unchanged.
-Compared with last month, stock prices have risen, while the value of the yen against the U.S. dollar has fallen.
-Meanwhile, long-term interest rates have remained at more or less the same level as last month.
+Compared with last month, stock prices have fallen.
+Meanwhile, the value of the yen against the U.S. dollar and long-term interest rates have remained at more or less the same levels as last month.